Annapurna Circuit : a journey from inside out

 Where would I go?
 I had no idea!

-From all the treks that I had researched, the Annapurna circuit, in Nepal, was rated one of the most beautiful in the world.
+From all the treks that I had researched, the Annapurna Circuit in Nepal was rated one of the most beautiful in the world.
 It is also a strenuous 14 to 21 days high altitude trek, which gets to up to 5400m.
 The thought of losing myself in the Himalayas was as exciting to me as it was terrifying.
 It was monsoon season and the forecasted copious amounts of rain concerned me.
-I worried traveling as a lone female adventurer.
-Would I will get altitude sickness and I won’t know how to handle it?
-Despite my worries, every time I wanted to bail, an over riding and strong voice in my heart said: “you want to do this and you can do it!
-It is going to be amazing if you just deal with those fears!”
+I worried about traveling as a lone female.
+I also wondered, 'will I get altitude sickness and will I be able to handle it?'
+Despite all the worries, every time I wanted to bail, an overriding and strong voice in my heart said: “you want to do this and you can do it!
+It is going to be amazing.”

 Dealing with my fears

 Another concern was trekking solo, as a woman, in low season.
-“What if I don’t find other trekkers?”
 I researched and found that other women had in the past done the trek solo, which boosted my confidence.
 And when raising my concerns with the people I met at the hostel, they eased my mind and said that there are always enough trekkers on the way that it would be unlikely I would be alone during much of my journey.
-And to add, the trek is not dangerous to the point of justifying a panic attack for trekking it solo.

 Experiencing the beauty of the trail